xenosf/CTF-Writeups/CDDC 2021/README.md

 Thank you to DSTA for organising this event!
 Hopefully the next CDDC will be better :)

-*^ [Here's](https://www.notion.so/CDDC21-Review-f239e9f81a32434f8e7af3053c9c74e8) a review about this CTF – not written by me (but I think it sums the whole situation up nicely)*
+*^ [Here's](https://www.notion.so/CDDC21-Review-f239e9f81a32434f8e7af3053c9c74e8) a review of this CTF – not written by me (but I think it sums the whole situation up nicely)*

 ---